OpenMPDK/dss-ansible/README.md

 #### *Add Ansible user*

-All hosts in the cluster should dedicate a user for Ansible automation with the sudoer permission.
-Preferable to have an account allowing "NOPASSWD" sudo access, by modifying the /etc/sudoers setting for ansible account.
+A user should be provisioned on all hosts in the cluster with "NOPASSWD" sudo access.

-Note: if you do not want to provision Ansible accounts on all the host servers, Ansible can use the root account instead to configure the cluster.
+Ansible will use this account for all automated confifuration Alternatively, the root user can be used instead.

 #### *Generate SSH key*